holehouse-lab/PIMMS/README.md

 	# what lets us write VMD-compatible trajectories
 	conda install mdtraj

-This should all work out of the box without issue. _At this stage_ if anything goes wrong its outside of my hands (although I'm happy to offer advice).
+This should all work out of the box without issue. _At this stage_ if anything goes wrong it's outside of my hands (although I'm happy to offer advice).

 #### Step 2: Installing PIMMS

 Assuming the packages above installed correctly, the next step is to actually install PIMMS.

-As of version 0.1.23 we've made this even easier.
-Simply download the release candidate from the (secret) [internal page](https://www.dropbox.com/sh/ozrpqymi5se0xwk/AAC5Ng0BctaF9RrkSLhzVi7sa?dl=0) and then run:
+To do this simply download this repository as a zip file and run

-	pip install pimms-<version>.tar.gz
+	pip install PIMMS-master.zip

 For example, for release candidate 0.1.26.4 that would be